CALIPSO-project/SPINacc/README.md

 4. qsub -q long job

-How to modify the varlist.json files:
+1B HOW TO SPECIFY THE INPUT DATA / SIMULATIONS: using the varlist.json files in fiolder DEF_:

 You need to modify the sourcepath & sourcefile for the required variables.
 -climate: climate forcing data, e.g. CRUJRA-1901-1920
 -pred: other predictor variables used for the ML